m-j-z/StashUp/README.md

   Implemented methods that stores transaction data to and retrieves transaction data from Firebase database with MVVM architecture
-  Implemented methods that generates and reads QR codes that can retrieve transaction data from Firebase database Implemented a custom BaseAdapter that displays transactions in a ListView
+  Implemented methods that generates and reads QR codes that can retrieve transaction data from Firebase database Implemented a custom BaseAdapter that displays transactions in a ListView Implemented a custom BaseAdapter that displays persons in a ListView
   </pre>

 </details>